The Difference Between a CV and Resume: Which Should You Use?

 Generally, there are four standard types of resumes:

-2. Functional resume—This format emphasizes skills and experience over employment history.
+• Functional resume — This format emphasizes skills and experience over employment history.
 A functional resume format is ideal if you are changing careers or have little work experience.

-3. Combined resume—A combined resume is a mix of chronological and functional formats.
+• Combined resume — A combined resume is a mix of chronological and functional formats.
 This resume format highlights your skills and experience before listing your employment history in descending chronological order.

-4. Targeted resume—A targeted resume is a customized document highlighting your qualifications and experience for a specific job opening.
+• Targeted resume — A targeted resume is a customized document highlighting your qualifications and experience for a specific job opening.
 Generally, a targeted resume requires more preparation since it is tailored to one prospective company at a time.

 What Are the Differences Between a CV and a Resume?

-When thinking about a CV vs resume, the main differences are:
+When thinking about a CV vs resume and considering the CV and resume difference, the main distinctions are:

 • Length